zerolawtech/SFT-Protocol/docs/index.rst

 SFT Protocol
 ############

-The SFT protocol is a set of compliance-oriented smart contracts built on the Ethereum blockchain that allow for the tokenization of debt and equity based securities.
+The SFT protocol is a set of compliance-oriented smart contracts, written in `Solidity <https://solidity.readthedocs.io/en/v0.5.0/>`__ for the Ethereum blockchain, that allow for the tokenization of debt and equity based securities.
 It provides a robust, flexible framework allowing issuers and investors to retain regulatory compliance throughout primary issuance and multi-jurisdictional secondary trading.

 How it Works
 ============

+SFT is designed to maximize interoperability between different network participants.
+Broadly speaking, these participants may be split into four categories:

+* **Investors** are entities that have passed KYC/AML checks and are are able to hold or transfer security tokens.
+* **Issuers** are entities that create and sell security tokens to fund their business operations.
+* **Registrars** are trusted entities that provide KYC/AML services for network participants.
+* **Custodians** are trusted entities that may hold tokens on behalf of multiple investors and facilitate secondary trading of tokens.

+The protocol is built with two central concepts in mind: **identification** and **permission**.
+Each investor has their identity verified by a registrar and a unique ID hash is associated to their wallet addresses, Based on this identity information, issuers and custodians apply a series of rules to determine how the investor may interact with them.

+Issuers, registrars and custodians each exist on the blockchain with their own smart contracts that define the way they interact with one another.
+These contracts allow different entities to provide services to each other within the ecosystem.

-SFT expands upon the ERC20 token standard.
-Tokens are transferred via the ``transfer`` and ``transferFrom`` functions, however the transfer will only succeed if approved by a series of permissioning modules.
+Security tokens in the protocol are built upon the ERC20 token standard.
+Tokens are transferred via the ``transfer`` and ``transferFrom`` methods, however the transfer will only succeed if approved by a series of permissioning modules.
 A call to ``checkTransfer`` returns true if the transfer is possible.
-The standard configuration includes checking a KYC/AML whitelist, tracking investor counts and limits, and restrictions on countries and accredited status.
+The base configuration includes checking a KYC/AML whitelist, tracking investor counts and limits, and restrictions on countries and accredited status.
 By implementing other modules a variety of additional functionality is possible so as to allow compliance to laws in the countries of the issuer and investors.

 Components
 ==========

+The SFT protocol is comprised of four core contracts:

 1. :ref:`security-token`

+    * ERC20 compliant token contract
-    * ERC20 compliant tokens intended to represent a claim to ownership of securities
+    * Intended to represent a claim to ownership of securities
-    * Modules may be applied to each security token to add additional permissioning or functionality
+    * Permissioning logic ensures compliance in all token transfers

 2. :ref:`issuing-entity`

-    * Central owner contract for tokens created by the same issuer
+    * Owner contract for tokens created by the same issuer
-    * Modules may be applied at this level that introduce permissioning / functionality to all associated security token contracts
+    * Handles common compliance logic for all the issuer's tokens

 3. :ref:`kyc-registrar`

-    a.
-Whitelists that provide identity, region, and accreditation information of investors based on off-chain KYC/AML verification
+    * Whitelists that provide identity, region, and accreditation information of investors based on off-chain KYC/AML verification
+    * May be maintained by a single entity or a federation across multiple jurisdictions

 4. :ref:`custodian`

-    * Contracts that represent an entity approved to hold tokens for multiple investors
+    * Contracts that represent an entity approved to hold tokens on behalf of multiple investors
-    * Base interface that allows for wide customization depending on the needs of the owner

-5. :ref:`modules`

-    * Optional additional contracts that can attach into IssuingEntity and SecurityToken
-    * Wide range of functionality is possible depending on where the modules hook into
+    * Interacts with IssuingEntity to provide accurate on-chain investor counts
+    * Intended to be used by broker/dealers and exchanges
+    * Modular design allows for optional added functionality

 Source Code
 ===========